 EMA Programme Director

 Dr Orla Ní Cheallacháin joined the Global Campus as EMA Programme Director in 2021.
 She is responsible for the operational and academic management of the programme, student support, and liaison with the network of EMA professors and other stakeholders.
-She teaches the International Relations Rolling Seminar, lectures on the topic of media and democracy and conducts academic skills, research methods and thesis proposal workshops.